putyourlightson/craft-blitz/docs/README.md

 A [DateTime](http://php.net/manual/en/class.datetime.php) object that will define when the cache should expire.
 The “Refresh Expired Cache” [utility](#refresh-expired-cache) or [console command](#console-commands) must be used to invalidate expired cache.

-### `flags`
+### `tags`

-One or more flags (array or string separated by commas) that will be associated with this page.
-Flags should not contain spaces.
-The “Refresh Flagged Cache” [utility](#refresh-flagged-cache) or [console command](#console-commands) can be used to invalidate flagged cache.
+One or more tags (array or string separated by commas) that will be associated with this page.
+Tags should not contain spaces.
+The “Refresh Tagged Cache” [utility](#refresh-tagged-cache) or [console command](#console-commands) can be used to invalidate tagged cache.

 ## Cron Jobs
-Create cron jobs using the following console commands to refresh expired or flagged cache on a scheduled basis.
+Create cron jobs using the following console commands to refresh expired or tagged cache on a scheduled basis.
 If entries are generally posted or expire on the hour then a good schedule might be every hour at 5 minutes past the hour.
 Change `/usr/bin/php` to the PHP path (if different).

 ```
 // Refresh expired cache every hour at 5 minutes past the hour.
 5 * * * * /usr/bin/php /path/to/craft blitz/cache/refresh-expired

-// Refresh cache flagged with the flags “home” and “listing” every day at 6am.
+// Refresh cache tagged with the tags “home” and “listing” every day at 6am.
-0 6 * * * /usr/bin/php /path/to/craft blitz/cache/refresh-flagged home,listing
+0 6 * * * /usr/bin/php /path/to/craft blitz/cache/refresh-tagged home,listing
 ```

 ## Server Rewrites